5 Ways To Naturally Help Nerve Pain

 Whereas an Acupuncturist will target locations with nerve damage or diminished sensation occurs and try to re-stimulate those nerve fibers.
 Some studies show that acupuncture can be an effective treatment for peripheral neuropathy.

-CBD is a natural plant bi-product known to assist with pain, inflammation, stress, anxiety, and sleep.
+Cannabidiol (CBD) is a natural plant bi-product known to assist with discomfort, mood, and sleep.
 CBD may be the next best option when medication and treatments fail to provide enough pain relief.

 In a 2020 study, a small subject group of 29 people tested the effects of CBD to assist in treating peripheral neuropathy.
 Half were given CBD, and the other half were given a placebo.

-The study concluded that the CBD was well tolerated and provided a more effective alternative treatment for pain than other peripheral neuropathy treatments.
+The study concluded that CBD was well tolerated and provided a more effective alternative treatment for reducing nerve pain than other peripheral neuropathy treatments.

 More research needs to be conducted with larger test groups to confirm these findings, but the results seem promising.

-People with neuropathy claim that CBD and other cannabis-related products are an effective treatment.
+People with neuropathy claim that Full Spectrum CBD and other cannabis-related products are an effective treatment.
 But more definitive research is needed.

 CBD, when taken orally, is absorbed by the body and introduced into the bloodstream, where it is then processed by the endocannabinoid system (ECS).